eic/EicToyModel/README.md

 The library should be configured with the -DGEANT cmake command line key (see above).

-The integration volumes are currently represented as G4GenericPolycone shapes.
-G4Polyhedra option will follow soon.
-The interface producing an asymmetric boolean cut by the vacuum chamber shape is in the debugging stage now.
+The integration volumes are represented by either G4GenericPolycone or G4Polyhedra shapes.
+An azimuthally asymmetric boolean cut by the vacuum chamber shape is applied.

 Naming convention for these volumes may require some tuning.
 At present e.g. a second from the IP TRD detector volume in the forward endcap will be named as "FWD.TRD.01",